Disentanglement of Emotional Style and Speaker Identity for Expressive Voice Conversion: Method

 \subsection{Run-time Conversion}

-At run-time, the content encoder generates the source content embedding from the source utterance.
-Given a reference emotional utterance from the target speaker, we use the speaker encoder and style encoder to generate speaker and emotional style embedding respectively.
-We expect that the emotional style embedding can capture the speaker-dependent emotional style that is related to the target speaker.
-We then convert the F0 with the mean and standard variance calculated from the validation set of target speaker.
-The decoder learns to generate the converted Mel-spectrograms with the source content embedding, the speaker and emotional style embedding from the reference, and the converted F0.
-The speech waveform is reconstructed with Parallel WaveGAN vocoder \cite{yamamoto2020parallel}.
+{At run-time, StyleVC takes a source utterance from one speaker as input, and a reference utterance from another speaker, who is either seen or unseen during training.
+The content encoder generates the source content embedding from the source utterance.
+Given the reference emotional utterance from the target speaker, we use the speaker encoder and style encoder to generate speaker and emotional style embedding respectively.
+We then convert the F0 with the mean and standard variance calculated from a random seen male/female speaker.
+We expect that the emotional style embedding can capture emotional style that is related to the target speaker.
+The decoder learns to generates the converted Mel-spectrograms with the source content embedding, the speaker and emotional style embedding from one target speaker's utterance, and the converted F0.
+The speech waveform is reconstructed with Parallel WaveGAN vocoder \cite{yamamoto2020parallel}.}